Rushi-Bhatt/System-Design/README.md

 2) Networking/Client-server communication:
 * Is REST API okay?
 Generally okay for unidirectional communication.
 Other common protocols are SOAP, GraphQL, RPC: https://www.youtube.com/watch?v=NFw0HznpLlM
 * Is HTTP Okay?
 Or do we need live updates and low latency, i.e in other words, bidirectional communication?
 If so, how will you push the updates to the client?
 Push notification, polling, web socket, heartbeats or silent notifications
+* Serialization: Protobuf vs JSON vs XML: Protocol buffers are a flexible, efficient, automated mechanism for serializing structured data: https://sprinkle-twinkles.medium.com/what-is-protobuf-and-when-to-consider-it-over-xml-json-for-web-services-communication-d91158b57d4a.
+* Authorization: Figure out some basic Auth libraries, Firebase, OAuth2.
 * Do we need to support slow network?
 How would the behavior change?
 * Do we support background tasks?
 Do we maintain state if the app is terminated?
-* Reachability: Handle Airplane mode
+* Reachability: Offline mode.
+More details given below.

 3) Communication between components: Delegate/protocols, Reactive patterns, or Closures
 4) Navigation: Using Router component
 5) Storage: Repositories, Network Data, Persisted Data
-6) Caching: Caching and cache eviction policy (like LRU)
+6) Caching: Caching and cache eviction policy (like LRU).
+More details given below.
 7) Helper service/Managers: Networking service, session service, Database service, Credential store
 8) Third Party Libraries: sd_webImage, RX_Swift/PromiseKit, SnapKit, Alamofire, Adjust, SwiftLint, Firebase, etc. ( I personally avoid using those for AppSize issues)
 * Issues: